 Melt transfer was in use since the 19th century.
-It is the oldest printing-on-fabric method and it was done by first printing the design onto a paper using waxy ink and then putting it face-down onto a fabric and pressing hot iron onto the back of the page.
+It is the oldest printing-on-fabric method and it was done by first printing the design onto a paper using waxy ink and then putting it face-down onto a piece of fabric and pressing hot iron onto the back of the page.
 The ink melts from the paper onto the fabric.

-Film release is similar to melt transfer and it is basically that the design is printed onto a release paper and then it is transferred to the fabric in a similar fashion.
+The film release is similar to melt transfer and it is basically that the design is printed onto a release paper and then it is transferred to the fabric in a similar fashion.
 When transferring to the textile, adhesive forces are formed which are stronger between the fabric and film than the film and paper.

-Wet transfer uses water soluble dyes in the printing ink and the design is printed out.
+Wet transfer uses water-soluble dyes in the printing ink and the design is printed out.
 Later, the fabric is moistened and the ink is transferred to the fabric.

 - Pigment printing

 In this type of printing, pigments are used for the design instead of ink.
 The pigments do not dissolve or penetrate in the fabric rather they are just attached to it with the help of resins.
-The colors produced are bright.
+The colours produced are bright.